 - chopped fresh parsley

 - Pat the asparagus spears dry and spread them out in a single layer on a rimmed baking sheet.
-Drizzle the olive oil all over them and sprinkle with salt and pepper, to taste.
+Drizzle 3 tablespoons olive oil all over them and sprinkle with salt and pepper, to taste.
 Roast for about 10 minutes, until tender, but still al dente.

 - Deglaze pan with white wine; add in the garlic.
 Cook until liquid is nearly evaporated, about 1-2 minutes.
 Add broth, lemon juice, capers, and butter.